albertoperdomo2/python3-tcp-sniff/README.md

 The `_sniff_data` private method is in charge of sniffing the data from the packets.
 In order to do so, a raw socket is used to receive the packages; then, the packets are parsed and evaluated to only use TCP packets.

 The `_http_client` private method is in charge of waiting for 5 minutes before sending the information present in the queue to the main monitoring server using a POST request.
-**TODO**: I know the way in which the process sleeps is not the most elegant solution, and I'm aware that I should have started asynchronous processes and use some method from the `asyncio` library.

 Additionally, a simple function called `get_args_parser` is presented to handle the two flags that the script supports:
 * `--url`: To determine the monitoring server URL.